Roger Scott Craig: Fortune/Nina Hagen

-After this period he joined Nina Hagen's band, and appeared on her album, In Ekstase.
-They toured Europe and South America and played for hundreds and thousands of people at the Rock in Rio concert in Brazil.
-Nina Hagen was not well known in the US, but was very popular in Europe.
+After this period he joined Nina Hagen's band, and appeared on her 1985 album, In Ekstase.
+They toured Europe and South America and played at the Rock in Rio concert in Brazil.
 She went through various keyboard players when Roger quit her band, only to hire him again at a later date.

+Soundtracks

+During the 1990s, Craig wrote music for movies such as The Pelican Brief, Wyatt Earp, and Richie Rich as well as TV commercials.

 Harlan Cage

-He, along with musician, Larry Greene, formed the band Harlan Cage in the mid-nineties, and they recorded and released successful albums right into the 2000s until a 'Best of' album was commissioned.
-Roger and Larry formed a very workable group, with Larry's strong and sensual vocals, Harlan Cage became a cult classic which vied with the previous Fortune album for supremacy in the Pomp AOR world.
+Craig, along with musician Larry Greene, formed the band Harlan Cage in the mid-nineties, and they recorded and released successful albums into the 2000s.
+The band became a cult classic in the Pomp Rock world.

 101 South

 Roger later formed a new band, 101 South, in 2000 and they recorded three albums together.
 101 South comprises the fulmination of the creativity from all the songs he wrote throughout his life, starting with those songs he wrote for Liverpool Express, Fortune, and Harlan Cage.
 Roger was able to attract musicians at this point of his career, such as Ian Bairnson (guitarist).
-His primary choice of vocalist was Gregory Lynn Hall, he had found other musicians who were to his ears specialists in their fields, such as Alan Jeffrey, an emotive saxophone player.
+His primary choice of vocalist was Gregory Lynn Hall, he had found other musicians who he believed to be specialists in their fields, such as Alan Jeffrey, an emotive saxophone player.